cedrickchee/min-torrent/README.md

 ### Running on embedded devices/microcontroller boards

  Compile the program using [TinyGo](https://tinygo.org/) so you can run on several different microcontroller boards such as the Arduino Uno and the Rasberry Pi.

-### Test Data

-Download test data from ... and copy into the `./torrentfile/test_data` directory before you run your test suite using `go test ./...`.